Authorities seeking person of interest in Owatonna homicide case - Albert Lea Tribune

 ST. PAUL — The Minnesota Bureau of Criminal Apprehension and Owatonna Police Department are seeking the public’s assistance in locating a person of interest in connection to a Sunday homicide at Dartts Park in Owatonna.

-According to a report form the Minnesota Department of Public Safety, Owatonna police officers responded to a 911 call of a stabbing at 5:17 p.m. on July 12 at Dartts Park in Owatonna.
+According to a report form the Minnesota Department of Public Safety, Owatonna police officers responded to a 911 call of a stabbing at 5:17 p.m.
+Sunday at Dartts Park in Owatonna.
 They located an unconscious man on the ground with what appeared to be stab wounds.

 The Steele County Sheriff’s Office, Minnesota State Patrol and Mayo Ambulance also responded to the scene.